 Another common issue with moderate or more severe hearing loss is a tendency to talk too loudly.
-Since you are unable to hear quieter sounds, it may cause you to overcompensate while conversing.
+Since you cannot hear quieter sounds, it may cause you to overcompensate while conversing.
 This tendency can make it uncomfortable for others to talk with you.

 How To Resolve Hearing Issues

 Rather than struggling to engage in conversations you can’t hear, you can have a hearing evaluation to determine your level of hearing loss.
-With the series of tests done during the hearing evaluation, our hearing health care professionals can pinpoint your degree of hearing loss and provide you with the right solutions to resolve the loss.
+With the series of tests done during the hearing evaluation, our hearing healthcare professionals can pinpoint your hearing loss and provide you with the right solutions to resolve the loss.

 The main way to resolve sensorineural hearing loss is to use hearing aids.
-Our hearing instrument specialists can work with you to find the right hearing aids to accommodate your hearing needs as well as finding ones you actually feel good wearing.
-There have been many advancements to hearing technology, and you may be pleasantly surprised by the selection you will have available to you.
+Our hearing instrument specialists can work with you to find the right hearing aids to accommodate your hearing needs as well as find ones you feel good wearing.
+There have been many advancements in hearing technology, and you may be pleasantly surprised by the selection you will have available.

-Also, once your hearing aids ordered and arrive at our clinic, our hearing instrument specialists will program for your hearing needs.
-There are several tests that are done while you use your hearing aids to ensure that you enjoy the best hearing possible in all situations.
+Also, once your hearing aids are ordered and arrive at our clinic, our hearing instrument specialists will program for your hearing needs.
+Several tests are done while you use your hearing aids to ensure that you enjoy the best hearing possible in all situations.
 You also will receive guidance from our specialists to help you best utilize your hearing aids.